Butoh Workshop Summer 2026 in Pariswith Juju Alishina

 Registration for the internships begins on March 16, 2026

-This workshop is intended for people who already have a solid background in dance.
+This formation is intended for people who already have a solid background in dance.

 It is intended for:

-– to currently active professionals (performing arts and/or teaching)
+– professionals currently active (performing arts and/or teaching)

-– to people wishing to pursue a professional career (entertainment and/or teaching)
+– those wishing to pursue a professional career (performing arts and/or teaching)

 The work takes place in small groups in order to guarantee precise, demanding and personalized support.

 Juju Alishina is an artist and expert teacher of Butoh (contemporary Japanese dance) and Nihon-buyo (traditional Japanese dance).
-With thousands of classes and workshops taught and over a thousand stage performances under her belt, she will guide you in developing your artistic practice, deepening your technical skills, and structuring your teaching approach.
+Having transmitted thousands of classes and workshops and performed on stage more than a thousand times, she supports you in developing your artistic activity, deepening your technical skills, and structuring your pedagogical practice.

 Internship Content